Colombian Street Food You Have to Try

 Bandeja Paisa

 Colombia sees your full English breakfast and raises you a Bandeja Paisa.
 A staple in the mountainous areas of Colombia, it is the perfect late breakfast to nurse a hangover.
-This huge meal is ostensibly for one but more comfortably shared.
+This huge meal is ostensibly for one but could be comfortably shared.

 Served on a platter, the Bandeja Paisa includes rice, frijoles, fries, spiced ground meat, chorizo, fried plantain, and an arepa all topped with a fried egg and avocado.